carlosdavila91/carlosdavila91.github.io/_posts/2020-07-14-animating-scatterplot.md

-Another drawback of using the `matplotlib` method is that it is complex to set fixed values for the size of the markers in the legend.
+A drawback that I found of using `matplotlib` is that it is complex to set fixed values for the size of the markers in the legend.
 [I got it from this stackoverflow answer](https://stackoverflow.com/a/47116009/11597692).

 If you don't want the markers sticking out of the legend this step is mandatory.